IBM/BluePic/README.md

 #### 4. Create BluePic application on Bluemix

-You can click the magical button below to automatically deploy the BluePic application to Bluemix:
+Clicking on the button below deploys the BluePic application to Bluemix.
+The `manifest.yml` file [included in the repo] is parsed to obtain the name of the application and to determine the Cloud Foundry services that should be instantiated.
+For further details on the structure of the `manifest.yml` file, see the [Cloud Foundry documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#minimal-manifest).

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)

-When automatically deploying to Bluemix, the `manifest.yml` file [included in the repo] is parsed to obtain the name of the application and to determine the Cloud Foundry services that should be instantiated.
-For further details on the structure of the `manifest.yml` file, see the [Cloud Foundry documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#minimal-manifest).

 Note that the [Bluemix buildpack for Swift](https://github.com/IBM-Swift/swift-buildpack) is used for the deployment of BluePic to Bluemix.